kamalnyc17/GIPHY-API/README.md

 5. The Download button is supposed to provide a one-click download option.
 However, right now it's opening up the file on the browser instead of downloading it.
 I am working with the TAs and Instructor to fix it.

+6. The design is fully responsive.
+I have used Bootstrap to make it all device compatible.